ushanikavishka-12/Pharmacy-Management-System-UI/README.md

 ## Project Overview

 This project focuses on building a modern, responsive, and user-friendly Pharmacy Management System interface.
-The system includes authentication pages, an admin dashboard, inventory management, POS & Billing, purchases management, and suppliers management modules.
+The system includes authentication pages, an admin dashboard, inventory management, POS & Billing, purchases management, suppliers management, customer management, prescription management, and reports modules.
 The UI was designed in Figma and developed using HTML, CSS, Bootstrap, and JavaScript.

 ---